Hexworks/the-cogitator/_posts/2018-06-29-the-nature-of-nothing-in-kotlin.md

 ---
 layout: post
 title:  "The Nature of Nothing in Kotlin"
 excerpt: For someone who comes from the Java world the concept of Nothing might be confusing.
-In this article I'll try to clean that up with some practical examples to boot.
+In this article, I'll try to clean that up with some practical examples to boot.
 comments: true
 ---
 <div id="tldr">
 For someone who comes from the Java world the concept of Nothing might be confusing.
-In this article I'll try to clean that up with some practical examples to boot.
+In this article, I'll try to clean that up with some practical examples to boot.
 </div>

 ## What is `Nothing`?